Woodlands, Singapore: Bus

 Under the government's plans to develop a new town centre in the geographical centre of Woodlands, the town's bus interchange was relocated from the previous Woodlands Town Centre to the current town centre at Woodlands Square in 1996.
 This bus interchange, the Woodlands Regional Bus Interchange, was the first underground bus interchange in Singapore, having been built under the Woodlands MRT station.
 It was built this way to maximise space.

 In 2016, Woodlands Temporary Bus Interchange was opened to facilitate renovation work at the former bus interchange, which included connecting it to the Thomson-East Coast Line.
 All bus services relocated to the temporary interchange.
 The former bus interchange, which is now known as the Woodlands Integrated Transport Hub, had reopened on 13 June 2021 as the 11th integrated transport hub in Singapore.

 Politics

-Woodlands was under jurisdiction for three constituencies in the northern area as of the 2025 elections, namely Sembawang West SMC, Sembawang GRC and Marsiling-Yew Tee GRC, all three of which were controlled by the ruling People's Action Party.
-In early days, Woodlands was mostly covered under a single constituency of Sembawang (and in 1988, as a GRC) and parts of Bukit Panjang SMC prior to the 1991 elections.
-Woodlands and Sembawang has since expanded into divisions for Marsiling and Woodlands in 2001, followed by Admiralty in 2006, and Woodgrove in 2011.
-In 2015, both Marsiling and Woodgrove were later hived out from Sembawang GRC into the new Marsiling-Yew Tee GRC due to the population growth from the neighbouring Yew Tee from the Chua Chu Kang GRC.
+Prior to the new town developments, Woodlands was under jurisdiction for the Sembawang Constituency until that constituency was upgraded into a GRC in 1988, and several new divisions were created over time to accommodate population growth.
+Woodlands have since been split into three other constituencies which was the case as of the 2025 election, with the western Woodlands and its sub-town Marsiling merging with the neighbouring Yew Tee to create Marsiling-Yew Tee GRC in 2015, and the small portion of Woodlands near Admiralty MRT station forming Sembawang West SMC in 2025.